-- (A) Definitions of certain terms used in this rule may be found in 10 CSR 10-6.020. - (B) Definitions Specific to this Rule. - 1.
-CARB-California Air Resources Board, 2020 L Street, P.O.
-Box 2815, Sacramento, CA 95812. - 2.
-Department-Missouri Department of Natural Resources, 205 Jefferson Street, P.O.
-Box 176, Jefferson City, MO 65102. - 3.
-Director-The director of the Missouri Department of Natural Resources, or a designated representative to carry out the duties as described in 643.060 of the Missouri Air Conservation Law. - 4.
-System-Manufacturer's application of one of the specific designs for Stage II vapor recovery. - 5.
-Staff director-Director of the Air Pollution Control Program of the Department of Natural Resources, or a designated representative. - 6.
-Vapor recovery system modification- Any repair, replacement, alteration or upgrading of vapor recovery equipment or gasoline dispensing equipment beyond normal maintenance of the system as permitted by the staff director.
+- (A) Ancillary refueling system-Any gasoline dispensing installation, including related equipment, that shares a common storage tank with an initial fueling system as defined in subsection (2)(E) of this rule.
+The purpose of an ancillary refueling system is to refuel in-use motor vehicles at automobile assembly plants. - (B) CARB-California Air Resources Board, 2020 L Street, PO Box 2815, Sacramento, CA 95812. - (C) Department-Missouri Department of Natural Resources, PO Box 176, Jefferson City, MO 65102. - (D) Director-The director of the Missouri Department of Natural Resources, or a designated representative to carry out the duties as described in 643.060 of the Missouri Air Conservation Law. - (E) Initial fueling of motor vehicles-The operation, including related equipment, of dispensing gasoline fuel into a newly assembled motor vehicle at an automobile assembly plant while the vehicle is still being assembled on the assembly line.
+The newly assembled motor vehicles being fueled on the assembly line have fuel tanks that have never before contained gasoline fuel. - (F) MO/PETP-The Missouri Performance Evaluation Test Procedures, a set of test procedures for evaluating performance of Stage I/II vapor control equipment and systems to be installed or that have been installed in Missouri.
+Contact the department for a copy of the current MO/PETP. - (G) Staff director-Director of the Air Pollution Control Program of the Department of Natural Resources, or a designated repre- - (H) System-Manufacturer's application of one of the specific designs for Stage II vapor recovery. - (I) Vapor recovery system modification- Any repair, replacement, alteration or upgrading of Stage I or Stage II vapor recovery equipment or gasoline dispensing equipment equipped with Stage II vapor recovery beyond normal maintenance of the system as permitted by the staff director.
 Replacement of equipment with like equipment shall not be considered a vapor recovery system modification.